bitsofcotton/p2/README.md

 So this often fails with some of the artificial created streams.
 So with such case, we need to deal with some of the average on input.

+# Tips around catgp.
+A catgp treats input data as clustered parts combination on status length.
+This permits some larger dimension invariants differed from the dimension cdot we apply in blur.
+However, this also has trivial upper bounds as status length.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU